MicrosoftDocs/azure-devops-docs/docs/java/labs/intellijgit/index.md

     ![Click on Configure to configure Plugins](../_img/intellijgit/intellij-config-plugins.png)

-1. In the search box type `visual studio team services` and click the "Search in repositories" link in the main window.
+1. In the search box type `Azure DevOps Services` and click the "Search in repositories" link in the main window.

     ![Search for the Azure DevOps Services plugin](../_img/intellijgit/intellij-search-vsts.png)